robotraconteur/robotraconteur_standards/draft/framework_architecture.md

 Copyright &copy; 2019 Wason Technology, LLC

-*Robot Raconetur is a communication framework designed for use with robotics, automation, building control, and internet of things applications.*
+*Robot Raconteur is a communication framework designed for use with robotics, automation, building control, and internet of things applications.*

 ## Abstract